albertoriva/jobman/README.md

 +cmd5
 ```

-cmd1 and cmd4 will be executed immediately, cmd2 will be executed after cmd1,
+cmd1 and cmd4 will start immediately, cmd2 will be executed after cmd1,
-cmd5 will be executed after cmd4, and cmd3 will be executed after cmd3.
+cmd3 will be executed after cmd2, and cmd5 will be executed after cmd4.

+By default, a dependent job will run after its parent terminates regardless
+of the parent's exit status.
+If the -x option is specified, instead, a dependent
+job will only run if its parent returned a 0 exit status.
+This can be used
+to prevent dependent jobs from running if their parent failed.

 Note that a job can only depend on a job that appears in the same job definition
 file.